How to create a new task?

 With TickTick, you have six different ways to add a new task, giving you the power to choose a method that works best for you.

-Option 1: Add a task to the Quick Add Bar with a due date.
+Option 1: Add a task from the Quick Add bar

 Smart Date Parsing when adding tasks from Quick Add bar